clairezcook/MARS8180/UpsetPlot.md

 dds <- DESeq(dds)
 ```
 # Edit factor levels to make contrasts easier
 We are going to ultimately compare genes found in San Diego surface and DCM water to Honolulu surface and DCM water.
-We're going to create a group in our dds dataframe
+We're going to create a group in our dds dataframe for each of our comparisons (San Diego surface, San Diego DCM, Honolulu surface, and Honolulu DCM).

 ```
 colData(dds)$site_depth <- factor(paste(dds$location, dds$notes, sep = "_"))